AfazTech/easyCDP/README.md

 #### `Evaluate(expression string, res interface{}) error`
 Evaluates a JavaScript expression and stores the result in the provided variable.

+#### `WaitVisible(selector string, timeout time.Duration)  (bool, error)`
+Waits for the specified element to become visible within the given timeout duration.
+Returns true if the element is visible, otherwise returns false.

 #### `Reload() error`
 Reloads the current page.